daimh/sge/README.md

 ping node-XX
 useradd -u <UID> -r -d /opt/sge sge
 ```
-sge UID should be idential on all machines.
+sge UID should be identical on all machines.

 #### The second - on master as root